Why everyone should care about Australia's flying foxes.

 5. They are precious native animals who need us — and we’re letting them down

-Flying foxes are essentially providing a community service.
-Other native animals and plants are reliant on them for their existence — they are keeping Australian native forests and its inhabitants alive!
-For their invaluable work, these native animals are treated with disdain by some councils and politicians who employ poor and unscientific management schemes — such as lethal control or dispersal of colonies or camps — that not only do nothing to restore the balance between humans and wildlife, but can perpetuate misinformation and ignorance about these animals.
-What is really needed here is compassion and understanding.
+Flying foxes are essentially providing a community service; they are keeping Australian native forests and their inhabitants alive!
+For their invaluable work, these natives are treated with disdain by some councils and politicians who employ poor and unscientific management schemes that not only do nothing to restore the balance between humans and wildlife, but can perpetuate misinformation and ignorance about these animals.

 Be a hero for Australian fruit bats

-1. Spread the word.
+• Spread the word.
 Most people know very little about flying foxes, so help inform your friends and family by sharing this article, and encouraging understanding and tolerance of these unique native animals.